 A key component of Creative Twinning projects is collaboration, since the scheme focuses on increasing trust and improving communication between the Netherlands and EU neighbours.
 As a result, your organisation must be engaged in an alliance to be eligible for a Creative Twinning subsidy.
 Find out more about the criteria for collaboration.

-a. aimed at countries not served by an operational Dutch embassy;
+- They are served by an operational Dutch embassy.

 The Creative Twinning scheme is open from 24 January 2018 until 31 August 2018, 12 am CET.
 Please apply here.

 Each project may apply for a grant of € 600,000 to € 1,400,000.
 4 to 8 projects will receive a grant under the Creative Twinning scheme.